Ä¢¹½ÊÓÆµ

 Because of many things, Bridgehampton - Sagaponack is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bridgehampton - Sagaponack really has some of the features that families look for when choosing a good community to raise children.
 Is Bridgehampton - Sagaponack perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Bridgehampton - Sagaponack is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though Bridgehampton - Sagaponack is a smaller town, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.